Betty White is 95 and She's Hot in Cleveland (1922-2017)

 Betty White told WFMU’s Beware of the Blog Kliph Nesteroff that she began appearing on KFWB radio host Al Jarvis‘ experimental new television series Hollywood on Television on KLAC in 1949.
 Hollywood on Television consisted of Betty White and Al Jarvis (and later, Eddie Albert of Green Acres) ad-libbing for five and 1/2 hours a day, 6 days a week.
 This is less mind-boggling when you realize it was the very beginning of television, with the alternative local viewing options consisting of one other television station and watching test patterns.
 Betty White would also frequently present the commercials for the program, which took up to 1 hour of the 5.5 hours of air time for Hollywood on Television each day.

 While Hollywood on Television was still airing, in 1951 White was given her own series on KLAC, The Betty White Show.
 She would sing songs, read letters from viewers and respond to their questions, anything to fill the air time.
 When Eddie Albert quit Hollywood on Television, that left Betty White as the solo host.
 At the suggestion of the series pianist and script writer George Tibbles, guest-stars and scripted sketches became regular segments on Hollywood on Television, making Betty White the first female daytime talk show host.
-She received her first Emmy Award nomination for Best Actress in 1951 (the Emmy Awards had only begun in 1949) but lost to Gertrude Berg.
+She received her first Emmy Award nomination for Best Actress in 1951 (the Emmy Awards had only begun in 1949) but lost to Gertrude Berg of The Goldbergs.

 Together with George Tibbles, Betty White and local KLAC station manager and producer Don Fedderson founded Bandy Productions and created the new TV sitcom Life with Elizabeth in 1952, which was based in part on sketches from Hollywood on Television.
 In addition to starring in the sit-com Life with Elizabeth, Betty White produced the series – making her the first female sitcom producer at the young age of 31.
 Like most television shows at the time, Life with Elizabeth was aired live, with episodes written and directed by George Tibbles.
 Betty White played wife Elizabeth, married to Alvin (Del Moore).
 Betty White won a Regional Los Angeles Emmy for her performance on Life with Elizabeth, beating rival Zsa Zsa Gabor, who was starring on the dating show Bachelor’s Haven.
 Life with Elizabeth was soon syndicated and aired as a taped vs live series on NBC beginning in October 1953.